lit/lit.dev/packages/lit-dev-content/site/docs/releases/upgrade.md

 ### `lit-html`
 * `render()` no longer clears the container it's rendered to on first render.
 It now appends to the container by default.
 * Expressions in comments are not rendered or updated.
-* Template caching happens per callsite, not per template-tag/callsize pair.
+* Template caching happens per call site, not per template-tag/call-site pair.
 This means some rare forms of highly dynamic template tags are no longer supported.
 * Arrays and other iterables passed to attribute bindings are not specially handled.
 Arrays will be rendered with their default toString representation.
 This means that `` html`<div class=${['a', 'b']}> `` will render `<div class="a,b">` instead of `<div class="a b">`.
 To get the old behavior, use `array.join(' ')`.
 * The `templateFactory` option of `RenderOptions` has been removed.
 * `TemplateProcessor` has been removed.